clowee/The-Technical-Debt-Dataset/README.md

 The dataset was built by extracting the projects' data and analyzing all the comments it using several tools.
 To get the data, the projects' GitHub repositories were cloned, commit information was collected from the git log using PyDriller, and fault information was obtained by extracting issues from the Jira issue tracker.
 After that, code quality was inspected using two tools: Technical Debt items were analyzed with SonarQube, and code smells~\cite{Fowler1999} and anti-patterns~\cite{BrownAntipatterns} with Ptidej~\cite{Ptidej}.
 In addition, the fault-inducing and -fixing commits were identified by applying our implementation~\cite{OpenSZZ} of the SZZ algorithm~\cite{SZZLiterature}.

+## How to contribute

+## License
+The Technical Debt Dataset has been developed only for research purposes.
+It includes the historical analysis of each public repository, including commit messages, timestamps, author names, and email addresses.
+Information from GitHub is stored in accordance with GitHub Terms of Service (GHTS), which explicitly allow extracting and redistributing public information for research purposes~\footnote{GitHub Terms of Service. goo.gl/yeZh1E  Accessed: May 2019}.

+The \textit{Technical Debt Dataset} is licensed under a Creative Commons Attribution-NonCommercial- ShareAlike 4.0 International license.